ACI Alliance Conferences Program Committee

 American Cochlear Implant Alliance will initiate a new process for development of the scientific program for our annual conferences beginning with CI2021 (April 28-May 1, 2021) in Dallas.
-Instead of selecting one institution to develop the program, we will form the ACI Alliance Conferences Program Committee comprised of 12 individuals drawn from institutions across the United States.
+Instead of selecting one institution to develop the program, we have formed the ACI Alliance Conferences Program Committee comprised of 16 individuals drawn from institutions across the United States.
 Conferences Committee members will serve a three year term.

 A New Format: Conferences Program Committee